 - 1.1.
-This policy will be reviewed and revised annually so that it complies with the most recent publication of the School Teachers' Pay and Conditions Document (STPCD).
-It meets with the revised appraisal arrangements set out in the Education (School Teachers' Appraisal) (England) Regulations 2012 which replace the Education (School Teacher Performance Management) (England) Regulations 2006. - 1.2.
-The revisions give schools more freedom to differentiate pay progression for teachers based on performance.
-This places greater importance on the appraisal process and on any pay recommendations contained within the annual appraisal statement in informing the decisions of the Nexus Multi Academy Trust Board in terms of pay. - 1.3.
+This policy will be reviewed and revised annually so that it complies with the most recent publication of the School Teachers' Pay and Conditions Document (STPCD) and Green Book. - 1.2.
 The Trust's Pay Policy should be read in conjunction with this policy.